 The timbers were in amazing condition, considering how long they had been abandoned, and you could see that they had been notched, perhaps to accomodate some kind of pulley system and or a winch to bring the ore up.
 Deep in the mine opening, on the right, there was even a partly finished scupture of a face.

-Well secluded in a remote corner of Mt Seymour Provincial Park is a 1508 metre peak that towers high above the Seymour Valley to the west and the waters of the Pacific Ocean to the east.
+Well secluded in a remote corner of Mt Seymour Provincial Park is a 1508 metre peak that towers high above the Seymour Valley to its west and the waters of the Indian Arm to the east.
 That mountain is Mt Bishop, named for the first president of the British Columbia Mountaineering Club (the BCMC ).
-It was first ascended via the Bishop Creek Valley from the shores of Indian Arm by a large party of climbers.
+It was first ascended in 1908 via the Bishop Creek Valley from the shores of Indian Arm by a large party of climbers.
 One those was Fred Mills, a noted explorer of the North Shore Mountains and an early member of the British Columbia Mountaineering Club (BCMC).
 A place that still sees few if any visitors, Bishop and its slopes offer an authentic wilderness experience, despite the fact that Vancouver’s city lights can be seen distinctly from its lofty vantage.
 Here then, is a blended tale of a two treks I have made there, and of Mr Mills’ historical expedition.

 It was April of 2004.
-I was standing on the pedals of my mountain bike, picking up speed as I worked my way to the Mt Bishop trailhead, some 24 kilometres from my house, where the ride began.
+I was standing on the pedals of my mountain bike, picking up speed as I worked my way to the Mt Bishop trailhead, some 24 kilometres from my house, where the ride had begun.
 I had heard of a rough trail that had been blazed from the end of the Eastside Seymour Road in the Lower Seymour Conservation Reserve to the summit of Mt Bishop.
 The promises of massive old growth forest, subalpine lakes, and mountain meadows were running through my mind.

 Soon after reaching the 13 km mark on the road, I came to an abrupt halt.
 My information had the path beginning at the 12.8 km mark, so logically, I needed to backtrack.
 Soon, I sighted the markers.
 I wasn’t certain exactly how I missed the conspicuous tree festooned with bands of flagging tape, but there it was!